Accessibility statement

 Biography

-Aleksandra McClain BA (Yale), MA, PhD (York) is a medieval archaeologist who specialises in the study of churches, commemoration, and the Anglo-Norman period.
-She teaches in the archaeology department and in the Centre for Medieval Studies on British medieval and historical archaeology, buildings archaeology, landscape archaeology, and the archaeology of religion.
+Aleksandra McClain BA (Yale), MA, PhD (York) is a medieval archaeologist specialising in the study of churches, commemoration, and the Anglo-Norman period.
+She teaches in the Department of Archaeology and in the Centre for Medieval Studies on British medieval and historical archaeology, buildings archaeology, landscape archaeology, and the archaeology of religion.

-After completing her PhD research on church building and commemorative patronage in late-Saxon and Anglo-Norman North Yorkshire at York in 2006, Aleks worked for the department for a year as a fixed-term lecturer.
+After completing her PhD on church building and commemorative patronage in medieval North Yorkshire at York in 2006, Aleks worked for the department for a year as a fixed-term lecturer.
 She then went on to work for two years in the School of History at the University of East Anglia, as a post-doctoral research assistant on the AHRC-funded project 'A GIS-aided study of agriculture and the landscape in Midland England,' which examined the historic landscape of Northamptonshire up to the time of enclosure.
-Aleks came back to York as a lecturer at the end of 2008, and since that time has been Director of Studies of the MA in Medieval Archaeology.
+Aleks came back to York as a lecturer at the end of 2008, and since that time has been Director of Studies for the MA in Medieval Archaeology.

 Departmental roles